WordPoints/wordpoints/src/readme.txt

 = Privacy Policy =

 WordPoints does not communicate with any remote services by default.
-However, when you install modules from WordPoints.org or other servers, WordPoints may communicate with those services in order to provide you updates for the module.
-Check the privacy policy of the module server in question to learn more about what information is shared with it, though generally only the ID and version of the module will be sent to the update service.
+However, when you install extensions from WordPoints.org or other servers, WordPoints may communicate with those services in order to provide you updates for the extension.
+Check the privacy policy of the extension server in question to learn more about what information is shared with it, though generally only the ID and version of the extension will be sent to the update service.

 == Installation ==